-‘Alaskan Bush People’ Update: Bear Previews The Joker Cosplay; Gabe Brown Makes Social Media Comeback
+‘Alaskan Bush People’ Update: Bear Previews The Joker Cosplay, Gabe Brown Makes Social Media Comeback

 Alaskan Bush People stars Solomon Isaiah Freedom (A.K.A.
-Bear) and Gabriel Starbuck Brown made a very rare appearance on different social media platforms as they welcome the new year 2018.
-The wild boys duo posted updates in their personal and private socmed accounts.
-The former posted a video on Facebook while the latter shared a photo update on Instagram, respectively.
+Bear) and Gabriel Starbuck Brown made a very rare appearance on different social media platforms as they welcomed the new year of 2018.
+The wild boys posted updates on their personal and private social media accounts.
+The former posted a video on Facebook while the latter shared a photo update on Instagram.

-The third and fourth sons of Ami and Billy Brown are making a social media frenzy as they surprise fans and other spectators with elusive updates on themselves.
+The third and fourth sons of Ami and Billy Brown are creating a social media frenzy as they surprise fans and other spectators with elusive updates on themselves.
 The two rarely make public appearances.
-Thus, people are only able to catch a glimpse of them when the show is on air running a new season.
+Thus, people are only able to catch a glimpse of them when the show is on the air for a new season.

 Bear Brown As The Joker

 The 30-year-old reality star uploaded a short video of himself channeling The Joker from the Dark Night Rise.
-The Alaskan Bush People star quickly earned the eerie of the internet irking conservative observers’ feeling when he held a knife.
+The Alaskan Bush People star quickly earned the ire of the internet by offending some observers when he held a knife.

 He uttered a famous line from the film, saying, “Honey, I’m home.
 Where are my slippers?”

-Meanwhile, some fans argue that the person on the video is not Bear but rather another person who resembles his image because of having a similar long hair.
+Meanwhile, some fans argue that the person in the video is not Bear but rather another person who resembles him with similar long hair.

 “I don’t know why everybody thinks that’s [Bear] when it’s not.
 Trust me, watch the TV show where they are up close and then look at this guy it’s not even him,” one commenter said.